Elon Musk censors the press | KRDO

 What the journalists all did have in common was their tenacity to report aggressively on the billionaire or criticize him in commentary — and to do so on Twitter.
 It’s without question that these bans will serve to chill free speech, not only for those who report on Twitter, but also for those who report on Musk’s other companies, such as Tesla and SpaceX.

 A version of this article first appeared in the “Reliable Sources” newsletter.
-Sign up for the daily digest chronicling the evolving media landscape here.
+Sign up here for the daily digest chronicling the evolving media landscape.

 The bans also raise a number of serious questions about the future of the free press on Twitter, a platform that has been referred to as a digital town square.
 Will news and media organizations remain on the platform, while Musk hastily bans their reporters without explanation?
 Will they pull their reporters?
 Their content?
 And what will major advertisers such as Apple and Amazon do?